 It can be made into tea and also used as a decoction.
 It can be gotten in capsule forms.
 The medicinal properties of the root are astringent, tonic, laxative, alterative, depurative, purgative, and cholagogue.

 This medicinal herb is considered a highly effective blood cleanser and is used by herbalists to assist the body in eliminating heavy metals and to treat other hepatic disorders.
 Many people use it just for the purpose of purifying the blood and thereby getting rid of toxins that are built up in the body.
+It is also a good remedy to treat sickle cell anemia.

 is an herb that will promote the flow of bile and it has an active effect on the bowel, and